We’re a close-knit charity which has stayed true to our Christian calling since we were established in 1881.

 The Fishermen’s Mission is an equal opportunities employer so when you work with us, you’re valued, supported and encouraged.

-The Fishermen’s Mission maintains a strong ecumenical Christian presence in the area in order to provide emergency, practical welfare and pastoral support to active and retired fishermen and their families, of all faiths and none.
+The Fishermen’s Mission aims to maintain a strong ecumenical Christian presence throughout Orkney to provide emergency, practical welfare and pastoral support to active and retired fishermen and their families of all faiths and none.

-Please click below to download the relevant documents.
+Click on the links below to download the documents.

 Fishermen’s Mission, 4400 Parkway, Solent Business Park,

 Whiteley, Fareham, Hampshire, PO15 7FJ

 Closing date for applications is 20 February 2018 and interviews will be held on 26 February 2018 at the Seafarers’ centre in Kirkwall